 As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the external consultant; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external consultant;

+- the work of the external auditors;

+- the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.